 After exploring the cave, we got a little peckish, and had lunch at this random restaurant we found, called Hatonosu Kamameshi (鳩の巣釜めし).
 Kamameshi (釜飯) literally translates to “Kettle rice” , that is, rice cooked in an individual size pot and served directly in it, which is what we Chinese call “砂锅饭” or claypot rice.
 To be able to eat this reminded me of home, and made me realise just how similar Japanese and Chinese culture really is.
 I particularly loved the soup, tasted just like my mom’s cooking, very Chinese and comforting.

 Then we went for a hike along the Hatonosu Valley by the Tama River which flows to Lake Okutama.
 Hatonosu Valley is known for its gigantic and odd-shaped rocks and crags and of course its beautiful waters.
 Supposedly the trail is easy to walk, but I guess my weak physique really needs some working at.
 I was huffing and puffing throughout the whole trail.
 But I pushed on, and was rewarded with a most magnificent sight of nature’s powers and beauty.

 As Okutama is a mountainous region with fresh spring waters, wasabi is a local specialty here.
 Those who followed me on Find The Wasabi show would know that wasabi is grown is spring waters up the mountains.
 So it is a must to get some wasabi souvenirs back home!
-I bought some wasabi crackers at only 450 yen, and they did not disappoint, the crackers were bursting with wasabi flavour.
+I bought some wasabi crackers at only 450 yen, and they did not disappoint, the crackers were generously flavoured with the sharp tang of wasabi.

 Hatonosu Kamameshi (鳩の巣釜めし)